Powered by

 publive-image

-Jagdish's father Hemraj, preparing the fishing net
+Jagdish's father Hemraj, prepares the fishing net

 In May, the Manjhi community of Sehore conveyed their issues to Collector Praveen Singh.
 During this interaction, Om Prakash Raikwar, President of the Manjhi Adivasi Samaj Sangh, also spoke up.